 Tours that Visit Muyil

 The Muyil Ruins are small enough to tour on your own.
-However, you’ll learn more about the history and area if you choose to hire a local guide to lead you through the complex.
-They can give you more insight into what you’re looking at, as well as the significance of the different structures and ruins.
+However, you’ll learn more about the history and area if you hire a local guide to lead you through the complex.
+They can give you more insight into what you’re looking at and the significance of the different structures and ruins.

-Most tours also include stopovers to the Sian Ka’an Biosphere Reserve, as well as the Kaan Luum Lagoon.
+Most tours also include stopovers to the Sian Ka’an Biosphere Reserve and the Kaan Luum Lagoon.
 For more adventurous travelers, consider joining a tour that allows you to float along the lazy river of the reserve.

 Sian Ka’An and Muyil Archaeological Site Tour from Tulum